ankaAR/bestiario5e/_creatures/ancient-black-dragon.md

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +15 al ataque, alcance 20 ft ., one target.
 Hit: 17 (2d8 + 8) puntos de daño contundente.

-***Resistencia Pavorosa.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 19 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 19 Wisdom saving throw or become asustado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Resistencia Pavorosa for the next 24 hours.

 ***Aliento de ácido (Recarga 5-6).*** The dragon exhales acid in a 90-foot line that is 10 feet wide.
 Each creature in that line must make a DC 22 Dexterity saving throw, taking 67 (15d8) puntos de daño por ácido on a failed save, or half as much damage on a successful one.